 - A 60 per cent increase in services across all parts of the network;

 - Around an extra 14 trains an hour in peak for lines to the West, an extra eight per hour for South West Sydney and an extra 12 per hour for the Airport Line;

 - Reduced journey times between the CBD and the Central Coast, Newcastle, Sutherland, Illawarra and Blue Mountains;

 - More frequent, faster trains between the CBD and Blacktown, Penrith, Parramatta and the North Shore;

 - Rapid transit services with turn-up-and-go convenience on the Bankstown Line and on the Illawarra Line to Hurstville.

 Ms Berejiklian said planning work will soon commence for the second Harbour crossing and new rail line through the CBD.

 “This work, along with passenger demand over the coming years, will help determine a timeframe for this project in the longer term.”

-Full details are available at the Transport Master Plan website.
+Full details are available in the NSW Long Term Transport Master Plan.